mkabirov/GNL/README.md

 # GNL- Get Next Line

-Second Project at 42 Curricullum.
+Second Project of 42 Curricullum.

 The idea is to write own function that will read given file line by line.